New Mexico Licensing Overview for Manicurists and Nail Technicians

 Requirements and license preparation for manicurists and nail technicians

-The New Mexico Board requires you to complete at least three hundred and fifty (350) hours of practical training and classroom courses to satisfy the licensing requirements.
+The New Mexico Board requires you to complete at least 350 hours of practical training and classroom courses to satisfy the licensing requirements.

-In manicuring programs, you will take courses including, but not limited to, the following:
+In manicuring programs, you will take courses including:

 New Mexico State Laws and Regulations